EverestAPI/CelesteCollabUtils2/DOCUMENTATION.md

 If you followed the collab structure described at the beginning of this document, you'll also get a fallback measure: if someone uses the `load` command to teleport straight into a map, the collab utils will automatically add a "Return to Lobby" button to the corresponding lobby.
 Since this is a fallback, using it will bring the player back to the starting point of the lobby.

+#### Customizing the skull (death counter) for a lobby

+If you want to have custom skulls for a lobby, drop the skull on the following paths:
+- `Graphics/Atlases/Gui/CollabUtils2/skulls/CollabName/LobbyName.png`: for the chapter panel
+- `Graphics/Atlases/Journal/CollabUtils2Skulls/CollabName/LobbyName.png`: for the "deaths" column in the journal
+- `Graphics/Atlases/Journal/CollabUtils2MinDeaths/CollabName/LobbyName.png`: for the "minimum deaths" column in the journal

+If you don't define those images, they will use A-side skulls instead.

+You can take the skulls that ship with the collab utils as a reference.

+### Journal Trigger

+This trigger allows you to bring up a journal similar to the overworld, but showing your progress on a particular level set.
+This journal will also include speed berry PBs.

+The trigger is the zone in which the player will be able to bring up the journal by pressing Talk.
+The node is where the speech bubble will be.

+If you followed the setup at the beginning of this document, the level set should look like `CollabName/LobbyName`.
+For example, `2021SeasonCollab/1-Spring`

+**If you have a heart side** or similar (a level that only unlocks after you beat all other maps in the lobby), name the bin `ZZ-HeartSide.bin` and place it along with the other maps in the lobby; it will be hidden from the journal until it's unlocked, and will be displayed separately (much like Farewell in the vanilla journal).

+#### Customizing the hearts in the journal

+If you want the hearts to have a custom color or graphic in the journal for a lobby, you can put the image for it in `Graphics/Atlases/Journal/CollabUtils2Hearts/CollabName/LobbyName.png`.

+If you don't define this, the blue heart will be used by default.